balacoon/balacoon.github.io/index.md

 Balacoon is a set of tools and resources for Text-to-Speech (TTS).
-We focus on developing easy-to-use packages with minimal dependencies and pre-packed models to be used in production or research.
+We focus on developing easy-to-use packages with minimal dependencies and pre-packed models for production or research.

-There are three main directions, that are pursued:
+There are three main directions we look into:

-- speech synthesis solution that you can just plug into your own project, when you need an artificial speech.
-This can be a replacement for costly cloud services or off-the-shelf starting point in your pet project.
+- Speech synthesis solution that you can plug into your work when you need artificial speech.
+Balacoon can replace costly cloud services or be an off-the-shelf starting point in your project.
-- TTS building blocks that might be helpful in data processing for your own research.
-For example, you can fully rely on Balacoon text processing, while developing your own speech synthesis models.
-This can save time, enhance reproducibility and simplify the workflow.
+- TTS building blocks that might be helpful in data processing for your research.
+For example, you can rely on Balacoon text analysis while developing speech synthesis models.
+It can save time, enhance reproducibility and simplify the workflow.
-- Proprietary solutions that wrap speech technologies into products.
-  Unfortunately you won't be able to use those on your own, but check out demos and reach out if you have any questions, inquires.
+- Disruptive technologies that aim to introduce new use cases and applications for speech generation.
+Due to high computational costs, we provide them as services.